-I only stopped in here for a quick bite so I am not much of an expert on this place- however- what I did have was delicious.
+I only stopped at BB’s Restaurant and Bar for a quick bite so I am not much of an expert on this place- however- what I did have was delicious.

 It was a busy weekday afternoon around lunchtime and I walked into this tiny little unassuming place in the Riverwalk neighborhood of Jacksonville.
 Most of the 20 or so tables were filled with business workers on their lunch hours, laughing and talking over White Truffle Pizza and Grilled Cajun Shrimp Salad.
 I always say you can tell how great a place is by the lunch crowds.
 In an area of Jacksonville filled with all types of dining options, having a full house is a great indication that BB’s is a local favorite.